MasonProtter/SumTypes.jl/README.md

 <summary>Click to expand</summary>

 SumTypes.jl generates structs with a compactified memory layout which is computed on demand for parametric types.
 Because of this, every SumTypes actually has two extra type parameters related to its memory layout.
-This means that for instance, `Either{Int, Int}`:
+This means that for instance, with `Either{Int, Int}`:

 ``` julia
 julia> @sum_type Either{A, B} begin